 What does it say?

 You might have come across the headlines that “ChatGPT failed at JEE” or “ChatGPT fails to clear the UPSC” and so on.
 What can be the possible reasons?
-The reason being it lacked the necessary level of intelligence.
-This is heavily dependent on the dataset used for training.
+The reason is that it lacked the necessary level of intelligence, which heavily depends on the dataset used for training.
 Hence, the demand for diverse dataset continues to rise as high-quality cross-domain dataset has a direct impact on the model generalization across different tasks.

 Unlock the potential of LLMs with the high quality data!